enthought/envisage/docs/source/tasks_user_manual/intro.rst

 We assume that the reader has a basic familiarity with the concepts of Traits and Traits UI.
 These packages are well documented in their respective user manuals.
-In the Extensibility section of this document, some additional knowledge of the Envisage plugin framework is assumed.
+In the :ref:`extensibility` section of this document, some additional knowledge of the Envisage plugin framework is assumed.

 For more detailed information concerning the Tasks API, the reader is referred